nus-cs2103/website-base/admin/project-scope.md

 #### {{ icon_team }} Team Expectations

 1. **Preserve _product integrity_**: i.e. ensure,
-   1. enhancements added fit together to form a cohesive product,
+   1. features fit together to form a cohesive product,
    1. documentation follows a consistent style and presents a cohesive picture to the reader, and
    1. final project demo presents a cohesive picture to the audience.
 1. **Maintain product quality**: i.e. prevent breaking other parts of the product as it evolves.
 Note that bugs local to a specific feature will be counted against the author of that feature.
 However, if a new enhancement breaks the entire product, the whole team will have to share the penalty.